masud-technope/STRICT-Replication-Package/README.md

 java -jar strict-replicator.jar -task replicateTSE
 ```
 This task might take 1-2 hours due to significant amount of calculations for 2,885 queries.
+The produced materials will be saved at ```TSE-Experiment-2018/Proposed``` folder.
+Results could be slighly different due to the random sampling.

 Q.7: How to replicate the Hit@K, MAP and MRR?
 --------------------------------------------------------------------------